HealsCodes/ephemeral-devbox/README.md

 ### Usage

 To start the devbox instance run `terraform apply -auto-approve`.
-If terraform reported no issues it should only take a minute or two until your devbox appears in you tailnet.
+If terraform reported no issues it should only take a minute or two until your devbox appears in you tailnet and accessible via tailnet-SSH.

 To destroy the devbox instance run `terraform destroy -auto-approve`.
 _It might take a few minutes for thee debox to be removed from your tailnet and starting a new instance in the meantime